ph1-xyz/Phazerville-Wiki/Home.md

 Thanks for checking out my firmware.
 I've basically tried to hoard all the notable Apps and Applets in one repo!
 All the full-screen apps from [Hemisphere](https://github.com/Chysn/O_C-HemisphereSuite/wiki) are here, plus all of the [stock O&C firmware](https://ornament-and-cri.me/user-manual-v1_3/) apps and a few new ones, albeit in limited combinations depending on which .hex file you grab from the [Release page](https://github.com/djphazer/O_C-BenisphereSuite/releases).

 ## Build Choices
-As of v1.6.999, you can request a custom build with a bot command on [this discussion post](https://github.com/djphazer/O_C-BenisphereSuite/discussions/38).
+As of v1.6.999, you can request a custom build with a simple bot command on [this discussion post](https://github.com/djphazer/O_C-BenisphereSuite/discussions/38).

 In previous versions of v1.6.x, all builds included **Hemisphere**, **Pong**, and the **Scale** & **Waveform Editor**s and a selection of different Apps.
 The build differences are:
 * Main builds include: **Calibr8or, Scenes, Quadraturia, Piqued, Enigma, Captain MIDI, Neural Net, Darkest Timeline**